scamden/bedrock/README.md

         └── TopNavSearchBar.ts
 ```

-This basic structure tries to make as much of the code as possible
+This basic structure tries to make as much of the code as possible framework-agnostic.
+The
-framework-agnostic.
-The entirety of a module's business logic (models,
+entirety of a module's business logic (models, contracts, validators, etc.) should live in the
-contracts, validators, etc.) should live in the `lib/` folder.
+`lib/` folder.
 It should be possible to get 100% unit test coverage of this folder without
 involving angular.

-**Rule of Thumb:** when deciding if something belongs in `lib/`, think to yourself "if I decided
+ > **Rule of Thumb:** when deciding if something belongs in `lib/`, think to yourself "if I decided
-to write a CLI tool that did the same thing as the GUI, would I be able to do that using only the
+ > to write a CLI tool that did the same thing as the GUI, would I be able to do that using only
-objects in lib?".
-If the answer is no, then you should probably think about refactoring.  *If
+ > the objects in lib?".
+If the answer is no, then you should probably think about refactoring.
-you're building a UI component (like popgun, grid, or something like that, then this rule probably
+ > *If you're building a UI component (like popgun, grid, or something like that, then this rule
-doesn't apply).*
+ > probably doesn't apply).*

-The UI folder contains components.
+The UI folder contains angular components.
 Those components have associated controllers.
-You can usually
+You can
-test the entirety of the controller logic without involving angular.
-Additionally, no logic should
+usually test the entirety of the controller logic without involving angular.
+Additionally, no
-be performed in views.
+logic should be performed in views.
 This means (nearly) never accessing model values directly.
-If you're
+If
-tempted to do something like `ng-if="$scope.viewModel.prop === 'Something'"`, or god forbid
+you're tempted to do something like `ng-if="$scope.viewModel.prop === 'Something'"`, or god forbid
 `ng-style="{'z-index': 1040 + (index && 1 || 0) + index*10}"`, then stop immediately and do this
 instead: `ng-if="ctrl.currentPropIs('Something')"` or `ng-style="{'z-index':
 $ctrl.getZIndex(index)}"`.
-This makes the views much simpler and the
-logic easier to test.
+This makes the views much simpler and the logic easier to test.

 ## Testing